JesusFVv/dst_airlines_de/bin/customer_flight_info/README.md

 6. Zip files

 ## Load raw data
-The second stage consists in loading data that have been extracted from [stage 1](#extract-data).
+The second stage consists in loading data that have been extracted from [stage 1](#extract-data) in a "raw" table.
 These data are slightly trimmed to only store useful information.

 ### How to load raw data?
 :warning: Before loading raw data, the Postgres database has to be up and running.